nordeck/jitsi-multiple-ui/README.md

 `config.js` sets most of the runtime features and it is located in `/etc/jitsi/meet/` folder. `Nginx` uses a hard-coded `alias` to point it.
-Since there will be multiple `config.js` in our implementation, we need to update `Nginx` config to point the right location for the additional `config.js` files.
+Since there will be multiple `config.js` in our implementation, we need to update `Nginx` config to point to right location for the additional `config.js` files.

 Add the following location block into the `Nginx` configuration: